5 Queries

 -

-Selects one or more records and then create a new table for them.
-This new table can be placed in the opened database, but can also as a new table to be made in a different database.
-You can use a Make Table query for example to copy outdated data to an archive database.
+Selects one or more records and then creates a new table for them.
+This new table can be placed in the current database or created as a new table in a different database.
+You can use a Make Table query, for example, to copy outdated data to an archive database.

 - Append